MattGibney/OpenMud/DevelopmentBlog.md

 on grand adventures, epic quests, grind out skills or work together to acheive something entirelly new.

+## Authentication

+Work is underway for adding authentication to the game.
+I haven't had as much time to work on this as I would have liked recently but it's given me a chance to think over this a fair bit at least.
+I am still pretty sure that there are going to be a few more large refactors over the next couple of feature additions but I do feel like i am slowly getting toward the point where the codebase is logical and extensible.
+My biggest trap to avoid now is making the code too generic; After all, i am don't intend this codebase to be an engine that is used to make games, in stead it is meant to be a game itself.
+I am certain that this could be broken up into an engine and some game logic, but that can come later.
+For now the main focus will continue to be the desire to create a game that is fun to play.

+I have begun talks with a possible partner to work on game design for this.
+I will happily admit that for me, this project is much more about building the game rather than having something to play at the end.
+This fact, combined with the fact that I have no experience in game design means that the end product is very likely to be pretty terrible.
+As such, I feel like partnering up with a game designer will be a really good idea to make sure that this game is something fun to play once all is said and done.
+I don't yet know if things will work out with this person but I am hopeful.
+If things don't work out with this person, i'll start looking again for someone else to help me out with this project.

 ## Screens (Thursday 29th July 2021)

 I've begun the process of introducing the concept of screens.
 The basic idea